MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 Click here for more information on how to assign users to [teams.](https://learn.microsoft.com/en-us/power-platform/admin/wp-security-cds#teams-including-group-teams)

 ## Default configurations
 A typical business unit structure is depicted below.
 Marketing contributor users have access only to customer profiles that are owned by their business unit team.
-For example, if a marketing contributor user creates a segment with all customers, then it will only contain the customers that are owned by the BU that the Marketing contributor belongs to.
+For example, if a marketing contributor user creates a segment with all customers, then it will only contain the customers that are owned by the business unit that the Marketing contributor belongs to.
 All other Customer Insights roles have access to all customer profiles in Customer Insights regardless of owning business unit.

 ![Example of a BU structure with the Org parent business unit at the top and child business units A to D below](media/BU_structure_example.png)